AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

 ### Create your Report suite in Adobe Analytics {#report-suite-analytics}

-To set up the Adobe Analytics/Adobe Campaign Classic integration, you must connect to your Adobe Campaign instance and perform the following operations:
+To set up the Adobe Analytics/Adobe Campaign Classic integration, you must connect to your [!DNL Adobe Analytics] instance and perform the following operations:

-In Adobe Analytics:

 1. From [!DNL Adobe Analytics], select the **[!UICONTROL Admin tab]** then click **[!UICONTROL All admin]**.